-This pillar therefore focuses on transformation, rural tourism development, enterprise development and investment - none of which is mutually exclusive.
-Improvements are required in all of these areas to strengthen the realisation of broad based benefits from tourism.
+This pillar therefore focuses on transformation, rural and township tourism development, enterprise development and investment - none of which is mutually exclusive.
+Improvements are required in all of these areas to strengthen the realisation and decentralisation of broad based benefits from tourism to rural communities.